iApplePro/macOS-Monterey-Patcher/README.md

 Don't erase the the USB with the Patched Monterey you may need it later on.
 # Can You reset the NVRAM or PRAM?
 Yes but you need the insaller USB so you can efi boot and then you can boot into the internal drive.
+# Things to know after installing
+The preformance suffers unless you replace the SSD.
+# Should you Install macOS Monterey On your unsupported mac
+Yes.
+On my mid 2014 Macbook Pro the battery life suffered on Big Sur it only lasted 4-6 hours but on Monterey it lasts 7-9 hours even after 886 cycles.